Yashwanth-876/SQL-Project-/README.md

 # USDA SQL Agricultural Production Analysis Project

 This project involves working with agricultural datasets sourced from the **United States Department of Agriculture (USDA)** Open Data Portal.
-The purpose is to apply SQL to analyze state-wise production data across different agricultural commodities for various years.
+The purpose is to apply SQL to analyze state wise production data across different agricultural commodities for various years.

 ---